supergiant-hq/xtunnel/README.md

 ## Packages

-xTUNNEL depends on the following core packages
+This tool depends on the following core dependencies

 | Module             | Link            |
 | ------------------ | --------------- |